Dynamics of neural fields with exponential temporal kernel: A stability condition for constant equilibrium

 for all $\omega \in \mathbb{R}$, which is a sufficient condition for stability by \eqref{the2}. \end{proof}

-In Fig.\ref{fig1}\textbf{(a)}-\textbf{(c)}, we present the bifurcation diagrams showing the regions of stability and instability of the equilibrium solution $v_0$.
+In Fig.\:\ref{fig1}\textbf{(a)}--\textbf{(c)}, we present the bifurcation diagrams showing the regions of stability and instability of the equilibrium solution $v_0$.
 In the panels, the quantity $D:=|\beta|\int_{-\infty}^{\infty}|J(z)|dz$ is plotted against the bifurcation parameters $\alpha$, $r$, and $\tau$.

-We are interested in parameter constellations where spatiotemporal patterns emerge, that is, where the constant solution is \emph{not} stable.
-From the diagrams we see that this requires that the memory decay $\alpha$ and the time constant $\tau$ of the synapses both be large enough and that excitation and inhibition need to be sufficiently imbalanced.
+We are interested in parameter constellations where spatiotemporal patterns emerge, where the constant solution is \emph{not} stable.
+From the diagrams, this requires that the memory decay $\alpha$ and the time constant $\tau$ of the synapses both be sufficiently large and the excitation and inhibition be sufficiently imbalanced.
 In fact, the case $r<1$, where inhibition is weaker, but more widely spread than excitation, is usually assumed in the literature to let $J$ acquire its Mexican hat shape.
+However, in this paper, we would use both cases: when $r<1$ (giving $J$ a Mexican-hat shape) and when $r>1$ (giving $J$ an inverse Mexican-hat shape.)